afinetooth/unity/README.md

 You can contribute changes by forking the project and submitting a pull request.

-This gem is created by James Kessler (afinetooth@gmail.com) and is under the MIT License.
+This gem is created by [James Kessler](mailto://afinetooth@gmail.com) and is under the MIT License.